Spectral gap in random bipartite biregular graphs and applications: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Marina Meil\u{a} for sharing Proposition~\ref{thm:spurious_eig_bound} and for suggestions and comments.
 Thank you also to Pierre Youssef, Simon Coste, and Subhabrata Sen for helpful comments and connections.
-K.D.H.\ was supported by the Big Data for Genomics and Neuroscience NIH training grant as well as NSF grants DMS-1122105 and DMS-1514743.
+We are grateful to our anonymous reviewers for useful comments and suggestions, and at least in one case for pointing out errors in an earlier version of this manuscript (which have since been fixed).
+K.D.H.\ was supported by the Big Data for Genomics and Neuroscience NIH training grant, Washington Research Foundation postdoctoral fellowship, as well as NSF grants DMS-1122105 and DMS-1514743.
 G.B.\ was partially supported by NSF CAREER award DMS-1552267.
 I.D.\ was supported by NSF DMS-1712630 and NSF CAREER award DMS-0847661.